instana/openapi/spec/descriptions/tagSyntheticSettings.md

 The API endpoints of this group can be used to manage Synthetic Locations and Synthetic Tests.
-These endpoints are only available for invited customers for the Synthetic Monitoring Technology Preview.

 ## Synthetic Location Properties:
 - **id** Unique identifier of the location resource.